-African art > Head rest > Tabouret Dinka
+African art > Head rest > Dinka neck support

-Resting on three feet, two of which obliquely curved, this vaguely zoomorphic-looking neck rest has an oblong seat punctuated by brass nails.
-The pleatof of the sculpture encases this object with an exceptional character.
-Glossy golden honey patina.
-This exceptional object of prestige was intended to preserve the complex headdress of its owner, which also indicated its social status, but was also used as a stool.
-Some, with handles, accompanied individuals on their travels.
+Resting on three oblique feet this zoomorphic-looking African neck support symbolically evoking cattle has a gently curved oblong seat.
+Oiled brown patina.
+This prestigious object was intended to preserve the complex headdress of its owner, also indicated its social status, but was also used as a stool.
+Some, with handles, accompanied individuals during their movements.

-Little information has been collected on these nomadic inhabitants of southern Sudan.
-Some of these East African tribes were virtually wiped out by the inter-tribal wars and the Islamic slave trade.
+Dealy was collected about these nomadic inhabitants of southern Sudan.
+Some of these East African tribes have been virtually exterminated by the inter-tribal wars and the Islamic slave trade.
+Organized around livestock farming, these ethnic groups considered the possession of cows and herds, and therefore of milk and meat, as a mark of social prestige.
 "The Tribal Art of Black ...